Arjjun-S/EmergencyTriageApp/README.md

 If this repository is not public:
 1. Open the GitHub repo page
 2. Settings → General → Danger Zone
-3. “Change repository visibility” → Public
+3. "Change repository visibility" → Public

 ---